Finite generation for valuations computing stability thresholds and applications to K-stability: Applications

 \subsection{Twisted stability by adding a general boundary}

-Our final application is the proof of a conjecture of Donaldson (see \cite{Don-cone}*{Conjecture 1}, \cite{Sze-conic} and \cite{BL18}*{Section 7}).
+Our final application is the proof of a modified version of a conjecture of Donaldson (see \cite{Don-cone}*{Conjecture 1}, \cite{Sze-conic} and \cite{BL18}*{Section 7}).
 Using the Optimal Degeneration Theorem \ref{t-ODC}, we can reduce the calculations to a maximal degeneration of the log Fano pair.
 Nevertheless, we still need a subtle analysis of valuations in a neighborhood of the $\delta$-minimizers.

 \begin{thm} Let $(X,\Delta)$ be a log Fano pair such that $\delta:=\delta(X,\Delta)<1$.
 Then $(X,\Delta+(1-\delta)D)$ is K-semistable for any sufficiently divisible integer $m\in\bN$ and any general $D\in \frac{1}{m}|-m(K_X+\Delta)|$.
 In particular, $(X,\Delta+(1-\delta')D)$ is uniformly K-stable for any $0\le \delta'<\delta$. \end{thm}